gfx-labs/ip-contracts/scripts/proposals/UniPosition_OP/txt.md

-# Proposal to Utilize Uniswap V3 Positions as collateral
+# Proposal to Utilize Uniswap V3 Positions as Collateral on the Optimism Deployment of Interest Protocol
-This proposal will complete the necessary upgrades in order to allow for Uniswap V3 Positions to be used as collateral
+This proposal will complete the necessary upgrades in order to allow for Uniswap V3 Positions to be used as collateral on Interest Protocol.

+<b>This is specifically for the Optimism deployment of Interest Protocol only.</b>

 ## Overview